 Watch a destination video.

 Note: If your stay at Lanzarote is more than a few hours, you might consider a ship's excursion.
-The siesta is from noon till' around 5 pm and virtually everything is closed.
+The siesta is from noon until' around 5 pm and virtually everything is closed.

 Lanzarote is famous for its moon-like landscape.
 Arrecife is a somewhat sleepy town, which is easily covered in an hour or so.
 Some of the most noteworthy places to visit are: